Achieving Plastic Circularity: Choosing the Best Plastic Offsetting Option - Plastic Collective

 1. Reuse: The Ideal Endgame

 At present, the concept of a plastic credit for upstream activities such as reuse is at a very early stage of consideration.
 Initial piloting has indicated that a significant level of effort would be needed to develop robust methodologies and establish a solid plastic crediting system that promotes upstream solutions.
+This is complete management of circular plastics.

 2. Mechanical Recycling: The Front Runner